Ellis Carver: Season 4

 Carver maintains his position as DEU Sergeant but "turns over a new leaf" in light of Major Colvin's advice.
 He begins cultivating street-level informants and amassing a working knowledge of the drug dealers in his district.
 When Prez asks that a police officer be sent to Randy's house confidentially, Daniels, Colvin's replacement as Western District commander, elects to send Carver, telling the surprised Prez that "Ellis has come a long way."

 In particular, he targets Bodie as a potential informant because he is now working independently after the collapse of the Barksdale organization in Season 3.
 Carver is on relatively good terms with Bodie, as his first line in the season is "Where's the love, Bodie?"
 The two have a running joke of addressing each other formally.
 Colichio, however, is entirely unable to see the funny side, although Carver points out he can't go round beating the entire world up because "who are you gonna talk to when the shit happens?".

 When Herc catches Mayor Royce receiving a blowjob from his secretary, Carver helps him out of a jam by setting up a meeting between Herc and the political-savvy Valchek.
 Carver also tries to help Bunk Moreland find a suspect in the murder of Fruit.
 The suspect is Bodie's second-in-command, Curtis "Lex" Anderson, and Carver knows which corner he works.
 However, Lex has not been seen for some time, having been killed by Chris Partlow and Snoop on Marlo Stanfield's orders.

 Carver spots a group of children from his district with a stolen car and rather than chasing them on foot – he is taking Herc, dressed in suit and tie for mayoral protection duty, to see Valchek – he calls in the theft and elects to find the children later, as he knows where they hang out.
 When he returns he gives them a warning, telling them that he knows their names and addresses and if he learns that they are involved with stolen cars again he will arrange alleyway beatings for each of them.
 Donut waits until Carver has left before commenting on his "nice wheels".

-He has a plainclothes car put outside Randy Wagstaff's house when neighborhood kids start harassing him after he is labelled as a snitch.
-However, when the car leaves to respond to a spurious call, his house is set on fire with Molotov cocktails and Randy's foster mother is severely burned to the point of being unable to care for Randy.
+He has an unmarked car put outside Randy Wagstaff's house when neighborhood kids start harassing him after he is labelled as a snitch.
+However, when the car leaves to respond to a fake Signal-13 call which was placed to lure the officers away, his house is set on fire with Molotov cocktails and Randy's foster mother is severely burned to the point of being unable to care for Randy.
 Carver is concerned for Randy, even offering to be Randy's foster parent when it becomes apparent that he will be sent to a group home.
 His offer is rejected due to the lengthy screening process involved, and after dropping Randy off at his group home, Carver angrily beats on his car horn, frustrated that he could not have done more.